|(Last Updated on 1/3/2020)

 Qualified transportation fringe benefits (Section 132(f) of the Internal Revenue Code) or “Commuter Tax Benefits” are like money in the bank.
 Employers save on payroll related taxes.
 Employees save on federal income taxes.

-Qualified bicycle commuting reimbursements, previously allowed up to $240 per year prior to 2018, remains ineligible in 2019 as a tax-free.
+Qualified bicycle commuting reimbursements, previously allowed up to $240 per year prior to 2018, remains ineligible in 2020 as a tax-free benefit.
 Employers may continue to provide the bicycle benefit as a taxable benefit.

 Notice 2018-99 provides interim guidance with respect to the calculation of parking expenses for qualified transportation fringes that are now nondeductible under Internal Revenue Code Section 274(a)(4) (the “disallowance”).
 Notice 2018-100, which provides a waiver for certain tax-exempt organizations for the underpayment of estimated income tax payments resulting from the changes to the tax treatment of qualified transportation fringes.

-Please consult your tax professional for guidance in complying with the TCJA requirements and the interim guidance.
+Please consult your tax professional for guidance in complying with the TCJA requirements and the subsequent guidance.